atonomi/smart-contracts/README.md

 This will drop you into a geth console that will have preloaded the Atonomi constants and abi needed for contract deployment.

-To deploy the ATMI token contract run the following:
+To deploy the Atonomi contracts run the following:
-NOTE: if ATMI_ADDR or SAFEMATHLIB_ADDR are set, it will connect to the existing contracts.
+NOTE: if ATMI_ADDR or SAFEMATHLIB_ADDR are set, it will skip those deployments

 ```
-> loadScript('scripts/deploy-atmi-token.js')
+> loadScript('scripts/deploy-atonomi.js')
 ```

 ### Unit Tests